BeeChains/jobs.availablenearme/README.md

 # jobs.availablenearme
-Your New Job is to Build, Build, Build The New Internet!
-Owning the Internet is a Full Time Job.
+New job: Build, Build, Build The New Internet!
+Owning the Internet is a full time job.

+Keyword optimized domain names could be the best SEO tools.

 <head>
 <!-- Google tag (gtag.js) -->